rashadalaa2000/Banking-Transaction-Analysis/README.md

 ---

 ## Technical Notes
+* **Data Availability:** The raw CSV file is not uploaded to this repository due to its large size.
+Please refer to the Kaggle link above to download the dataset.
-* **Sampling Bias:** Due to the 15% sampling and data cut-off (Aug 1st), the "New Customer" segmentation is used for **relative comparison** within the sample, not as an absolute measure of new account acquisitions.
+* **Sampling Bias:** Due to the 15% sampling and data cut-off (Aug 1st), the "New Customer" segmentation is used for **relative comparison** within the sample.
-* **Inferred Status:** Since no explicit status column exists in `bank_transaction.csv`, system reliability was measured using **zero-amount transactions** as a proxy for failed records.
+* **Inferred Status:** Since no explicit status column exists in the original data, system reliability was measured using **zero-amount transactions** as a proxy for failed records.